Chart Color Schemes

 AreaSearch analysis indicates Wembley maintains employment conditions that align with national benchmarks

-Conversely, construction has lower representation at 6.1% compared to the regional average of 9.3%.
-While there are local employment opportunities, many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, the labour force in Wembley decreased by 2.8%, while employment declined by 4.0%, leading to a rise in unemployment of 1.2 percentage points.
-In comparison, Greater Perth recorded employment growth of 2.9% during this period.
-State-level data as of 25-Nov-25 shows WA employment contracted by 0.27%, with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wembley's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years.
+However, construction is under-represented at 6.1%, compared to Greater Perth's 9.3%.
+Many residents commute elsewhere for work based on Census data.
+In the year ending September 2025, Wembley's labour force decreased by 2.9% and employment by 4.0%, leading to a 1.1 percentage point rise in unemployment rate.
+By comparison, Greater Perth saw employment growth of 2.9%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wembley's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment